DavidWells/analytics/packages/analytics-util-url/README.md

 # URL Utilities

-A tiny utility library for working with URLs in <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`391 bytes`<!-- AUTO-GENERATED-CONTENT:END -->.
+A tiny utility library for working with URLs in <!-- AUTO-GENERATED-CONTENT:START (pkgSize) -->`2.53kb`<!-- AUTO-GENERATED-CONTENT:END -->.

 This library will work with [analytics](https://getanalytics.io) or as a standalone package.